CivicActions/guidebook/docs/04-how-we-work/diversity-equity-inclusion/affinity-channels.md

 # How to create a new affinity channel

 - Anyone at CivicActions can create a new affinity channel.
-Before starting a new affinity group, check the affinity channels directory to make sure a similar group doesn’t already exist.
+Before starting a new affinity group, check the affinity channels directory to make sure a similar group does not already exist.
 - Add a new channel by clicking the + next to the Slack channels list.
 - Be sure to give your channel a description, and add a channel topic so people understand who it is for.
 - Decide whether to make your channel private, and whether allies are welcome.